kingakisielinska/kingakisielinska.github.io/proba.md

 ## **Example for Header**
 Put one hashtag for the first level heading.
 Put two hashtags for the second level heading.
-Put three hashtags for the third level heading and so on.
+Put three hashtags for the third level heading, and so on.

 ## **Example for Bullet List**
-Put one asterisk, space and provide text.
+Put one asterisk, space, and provide text.
 * bullet
 * bullet 2
 * one more bullet